isaaclyman/SuperTextAdventureMaker/README.md

 This project should produce a Windows executable that is usable by people with no programming knowledge.
 It will do the following:
 - Recursively search text files in a given folder.
 All files ending in ".txt", ".text", or ".stam" will be concatenated together in memory.
+(DONE)
 - Parse these files using a simple, proprietary syntax.
+(DONE)
 - Provide human-readable error messages when unexpected syntax is discovered.
+(DONE)
 - Interpret named scene descriptions, actions (with shortcut keys) and action results from the concatenated files.
+(DONE)
 - Present these in a procedural format in the console, providing a retro text gaming experience.
+(DONE)
 - Allow the user to choose actions for each scene.
+(DONE)
 - Allow the user to backtrack, reset the game, or save the game and resume it later.
 - When the creator is satisfied with the adventure, allow them to package the concatenated game file into a single file for distribution.
 This file will be Base64 encoded (but not encrypted), to add a slight layer of protection against players spoiling the ending.
 The file extension will be ".stam.game".
+(DONE)

 ### Roadmap for the future
 Some nice-to-haves: